The Dark Eye

 The game doesn’t treat Poe’s stories in an episodic manner, but rather involves a little backdrop narrative weaving his unrelated short works together (quite ingeniously, in fact).
 As a nameless gentlemen out in a field, you find yourself entering a drafty old house.
 There seems to be no furniture here, and the walls are scribbled everywhere with nondescript handwriting.
 Your relatives live in this insane asylum… you first find your uncle gleefully engaged in his oil painting, when, inhaling too much of his paint thinner, you fall into a trance and enter a dreamlike state.
 Exploring the dream world, you find that catching glimpses of your own hideous reflection now transports you across time and space into the souls of other characters, and (conveniently enough) into other storylines.

 The manner of which this is treated is quite clever, allowing you to unravel stories from the perspective of different characters in a non-linear fashion.
 So when playing The Tell-Tale Heart, you can play as both the soup-slurping old man or his methodical murderer.
 The fact that you can play as both victim and killer adds considerably to the horror, but can do next to nothing to alter anyone’s ultimate fate.
+There’s only one way to complete each storyline whichever character you play as, making it all a linear affair in the end.

 The characters and scenery are impressively surreal and the story appropriately dark, so if you’re looking for a more bizarre take on horror adventure gaming then The Dark Eye is something most definitely worth musing over.
 Although faulty as a game, there’s definitely some genius to it.